Tunisian troops fire tear gas at protesters

 The protests are the fiercest since Salafis attacked the U.S. embassy in Tunis in September over an anti-Islam film made in California.
 Four people were killed in that violence.

-The state news agency said the government had decided to offer a job to all those who were injured or families who lost members in the Tunisian uprising that began two years ago, in an apparent effort to placate discontent.

-In Tunis, hundreds of secularists protested in front of the Interior Ministry, demanding the resignation of the minister, and called on authorities to stop the violence in Siliana.

 Navi Pillay, U.N.
-High Commissioner for Human Rights, said on Friday authorities must stop using firearms against demonstrators, in some of her harshest criticisms of the government elected after veteran ruler Zine al-Abidine Ben Ali fled was overthrown in January last year.
+High Commissioner for Human Rights, said on Friday authorities must stop using firearms against demonstrators, in some of her harshest criticisms of the government elected after veteran ruler Zine al-Abidine Ben Ali fled in January last year during mass protests.

-The tactics used to put down the protests have stirred anger among secular politicians in Tunisia, who say the new government is adopting the kind of harsh policing employed by Ben Ali.
+The tactics used to put down the protests have stirred anger among secular politicians in Tunisia, who say the new government is advocating the kind of harsh policing employed by Ben Ali.

-At least 252 people have been wounded by birdshot, according to state news agency TAP.
-Medical sources say 17 have been blinded.
+At least 252 people have been wounded by the use of birdshot, according to state news agency TAP.
+Medical sources say 17 people have been blinded.
 A Reuters witness did not see police using birdshot on Saturday.

 “Authorities must respect the right to peaceful assembly and ensure that the police adhere to international standards on use of force and firearms,” Amnesty International said in a statement on Friday.